Cortana Skills Kit

 Users invoke skills simply by speaking to Cortana.
 Users don't install or activate skills.

-If an invocation name is not provided, Cortana will try to suggest a skill to the user in order to fulfill their request.
+If an invocation name is not provided, then Cortana suggests a skill to the user in order to fulfill the user request.

 Cortana supports skills in the en-US locale only.